StephenNeelDurai/StephenNeelDurai/README.md

 - 👋 Hi, I’m @StephenNeelDurai
-- 👀 I’m interested in ⚽ Soccer and 💻 Technology
+- I love ⚽ Soccer.
+I'm working as a Software Engineer 💻

 <!---
 StephenNeelDurai/StephenNeelDurai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.